duckduckgo/zeroclickinfo-fathead/README.md

 We're a community of open source developers from around the world, contributing code to improve the DuckDuckGo search engine.

-### The Programming Mission
-We want every programming search to have great results, providing the information you need instantly.
-The Programming Mission empowers the community to create Instant Answers for reference, libraries, help, and tools.

-For now, we are **only accepting Pull Requests and Issues related to the Programming Mission**.

 ## How to contribute

 - [**Create new Fatheads, and improve existing ones**](https://github.com/duckduckgo/zeroclickinfo-fathead/issues?q=is%3Aopen+is%3Aissue+label%3A"Mission%3A+Programming")